jenyu7/dwsource/lct-5.md

-## Monday 11/27, Redirection, how does it...SQUIRREL?
+## Monday 11/27, Redirection, how does it...SQUIRREL? by Cesar Mu
 **Tech News** [Robotic falcons are being used to scare away birds from airports](https://goo.gl/DKUZbU)

 **File Redirection**